Charly-Wolf/login-cgrd/README.md

 ---

-Enjoy using the CGRD Dashboard!
+Enjoy using this App!
 If you have any questions, feel free to reach out. 😊